-During 2011, the ALCO met on 3 occasions.
+During 2012, the ALCO met on 3 occasions.

 All eligible shareholders are served with a notice to attend the Annual General Meeting, which is held during the first half of the year.
 The notice contains all the resolutions proposed for approval by the Annual General Meeting and, as necessary, notes accompanying such resolutions.
 Pursuant to the Companies Act, notices are delivered to shareholders at least 14 clear days before the date of the Annual General Meeting.
 Advance notification of the resolutions proposed for approval is also given by way of a Company Announcement as soon as these are decided and approved, normally at the same Board meeting that approves the Annual Financial Statements.
 The Board also considers the Annual Report to be an effective document which, in addition to the statutory disclosures, contains detailed information about the Group's performance.
 Moreover, the Board ensures that the Annual General Meeting serves as a medium at which information is communicated to shareholders in a transparent and accountable manner.
 Additionally, the Bank holds meetings from time to time with financial intermediaries and financial market practitioners to disseminate information about the Group's progress, activities and financial performance.
-These meetings are usually organised to follow the publication of the half yearly and annual financial results as well as in connection with other Group developments and events, e.g. the Exchange Offer by FIM Holdings p.l.c. in the first half of 2011.
+These meetings are usually organised to follow the publication of the half yearly and annual financial results as well as in connection with other Group developments and events.

-The Board complies with the provisions of the Bank's Memorandum and Articles of Association, as well as all legislation, rules and regulations that oblige it to maintain a fair and informed market in the Bank's equity securities.
+The Board complies with the provisions of the Bank's Memorandum and Articles of Association, as well as all legislation, rules and regulations that require it to maintain a fair and informed market in the Bank's equity securities.
 It discharges its obligations by having in place formal procedures for dealing with potentially price-sensitive information and ensuring the proper conduct of its officers and staff in that regard.
 Regular contact with shareholders and the general market is maintained through company announcements, which are issued in conformity with the obligations arising from the Listing Rules.
-During 2011 the Bank issued thirteen announcements.
-More specifically, in accordance with Listing Rules 5.86 et seq., two announcements were made regarding the Interim Directors' Statements, on 17 May 2011 and 15 November 2011 respectively.
+During 2012 the Bank issued eighteen announcements.
+More specifically, in accordance with Listing Rules 5.86 et seq., two announcements were made regarding the Interim Directors' Statements, on 16 May 2012 and 22 November 2012 respectively.

 The Bank also maintains a presence on the web through www.fimbank.com, which includes an informative and comprehensive 'Investor Relations' section that contains, amongst other things, all company announcements, Annual General Meeting information, regulated information and press releases.
-The section was upgraded and enhanced in 2011 and will be upgraded again in early 2012.